-- We need to build on the momentous victory of the commitment to protect the Ross Sea that sets an important precedent for future Ocean protection, to ensure that a network of MPAs are established in the region.
+- We need to build on the momentous victory of the Ross Sea protected area which sets an important precedent for future Ocean protection, to ensure that a network of MPAs are established in the region.

 - The MPA Proposals are based on best available science and took years of development to reach their current state.

-- We need to quickly ensure the protection of East Antarctica and the Weddell Sea so that more very large Southern Ocean protected areas are established that build on the model agreed in the Ross Sea, and encourage the development of further proposals for conservation of this unique region, particularly around the fragile Antarctic Peninsula.
+- We need to ensure the protection of East Antarctica, the Weddell Sea and the Antarctic Peninsula by 2020 so that more very large Southern Ocean protected areas are established that build on the model agreed in the Ross Sea, and encourage the development of further proposals for conservation of this unique region, particularly around the fragile Antarctic Peninsula.

 - These MPAs would be a heritage for all humanity, a sanctuary for science to study a near pristine ecosystem and understand the impacts of climate change on polar regions.